 | Edwin — Enterprise Edwin | DX Assessment → DX Blueprint | Digital Foundation Suite → Identity → Growth Suite → Products Suite → SMP Professional/Complete → full SOW engagement |

-| Garvin — Government Garvin | SMP Professional Enterprise or Complete (via tender / direct outreach) | EMP if government entity has an ecommerce or citizen-facing transactional platform · SOW for compliance or digital transformation projects |
+| Garvin — Government Garvin | SMP Professional Growth or Complete (via tender / direct outreach) | EMP if government entity has an ecommerce or citizen-facing transactional platform · SOW for compliance or digital transformation projects |

 | Maya — Merchant Maya (NEW · Persona E) | EMP Starter / Essential ($650–$800/mo) · Entry via EMP Health Check | EMP Professional → Klaviyo Email Growth Suite → Paid Advertising Suite (Meta) → Development Solution (store rebuild) · SMP if expanding to non-ecommerce presence |